hazza312/chroma/README.md

 |1981|16|x86-16|MSDOS| ✔️ |
 |2003|64|x86-64|Linux| ✔️  |

+An eventual goal is to make the compiler self-hosting (i.e. written in chroma/colorForth itself).
+Currently this is only true for the core word macros.
+For this experimental development phase, the compilation is supported by a Python bootstrap compiler.

 ## Demo Applications

 A couple sample apps working on both x86-16/DOS and x86-64/Linux targets